Alejogb1/job-board/blog-data/invalid-char-between-encapsulated-token-and-delimiter-in-apache-commons-csv-libr.md

 id: "invalid-char-between-encapsulated-token-and-delimiter-in-apache-commons-csv-libr"
 ---

-Okay so you're banging your head against the wall with that pesky `Invalid char between encapsulated token and delimiter` error in Apache Commons CSV right I feel your pain man I've been there done that got the t-shirt and the stack trace burnt into my retinas
+ so you're banging your head against the wall with that pesky `Invalid char between encapsulated token and delimiter` error in Apache Commons CSV right I feel your pain man I've been there done that got the t-shirt and the stack trace burnt into my retinas

 This error basically screams that you've got some funky character lurking between your quoted field and the comma or whatever you’re using as a delimiter It’s usually spaces or tabs sometimes even some weird invisible unicode gremlin messing up your day